Story heading

 Bundlers

-While just using the browser’s native ESM support is simple, you will be missing out on many features and optimizations, like tree shaking, support for CommonJS dependencies, and automatic fallback generation.
+While using the browser’s native ESM support is simple, you will be missing out on many features and optimizations to speed up your JavaScript loading, like tree shaking, support for CommonJS dependencies, and automatic fallback generation.
 Luckily, many bundlers support ESM by default.
-The most notable modern ESM bundler for the web is Vite.
+The web’s most notable modern ESM bundler is Vite.
 Vite is a bundler created by the Vue team that is extremely fast and feature-rich.
-By default, Vite minifies and optimizes your code, and you can do a lot more with Vite/Rollup plugins.
+By default, Vite minifies and optimizes your code while allowing you to do more with plugins.
+Vite also supports including CommonJS code is necessary.
+Of course, including CommonJS still has the disadvantages already mentioned.

 Import Maps

-While bundlers are great, you might be trying to avoid using them due to the increased complexity of having a build process.
-However, you might also want to import things using Node-style short package specifiers (e.g. “react” rather than “https://esm.run/react@18.2.0”).
-Or perhaps you want to use a library that imports via specifiers like these, but don’t want to have to modify its code.
+While bundlers are great, you may want to avoid using them due to the increased complexity of the build process.
+However, you might still want to import things using Node-style short package specifiers (e.g. “react” rather than “https://esm.run/react”).
+Or perhaps you want to use a library that imports via specifiers like these, but you don’t want to modify its code.
 Luckily, modern browsers have a solution to this problem: import maps.

 <script type="importmap">